Required components, layout recommendations and best practices

 From impOS™ 38, Bluetooth LE is available on the imp004m.
 It is not enabled by default, but the imp API provides facilities for its activation.
 While the Bluetooth sub-system is not connected directly to the imp004m’s MCU, the pins are made available via the module’s pinout, allowing the host PCB to route them to suitable imp004m GPIO.

 The imp004m provides analog input on a number of its GPIO pins — see the imp004m Pin Mux for a list of which pins provide this functionality.
 However, the imp004m does not provide a sampler for continuous analog sampling.
-Nor does the imp004m support analog output, either at a GPIO level or via a fixedfrequencydac.
+Before impOS 38, the imp004m does not support analog output via fixedfrequencydac.
+The imp004m does not support analog output via GPIO.

 The imp004m does not include nv support because of its lack of non-volatile memory in which nv can be preserved during deep sleeps.
 Attempting to establish and access the nv table on an imp004m will throw the following Squirrel runtime error: “nv table not available on this imp”.
 This also means that TLS session credentials cannot be stored across sleeps, meaning that the first connection after a deep sleep bears the full crypto load and hence is significantly slower than subsequent ones.

 Users who need to store data across deep sleeps on imp004m can either use hardware.spiflash (see below), or potentially even avoid deep sleep altogether.
 This is possible because shallow sleep on the imp004m consumes significantly less power than other imps do in shallow sleep.

 Shallow sleep requires no special operations to enter; as long as the system is not busy (no Squirrel running), WiFi is disconnected, and peripherals are all disabled/quiesced (apart from edge triggered GPIOs), impOS will enter shallow sleep.